gregordecristoforo/HasegawaWakatani/docs/src/index.md

-# Hasegawa Wakatini Project Documentation
+# Hasegawa Wakatani Project Documentation

 Welcome to the documentation page.